-The fellow will work with HAVRS staff primarily under the direction of their mentors, but will also interact frequently with staff from other units such as the Section of Women's, Children's, and Family Health (WCFH), the Section of Epidemiology, and the Medical Examiner's Office.
+The fellow will work with HAVRS staff primarily under the direction of their mentors but will also interact frequently with staff from other units such as the Section of Women's, Children's, and Family Health (WCFH), the Section of Epidemiology, and the Medical Examiner's Office.
 The projects listed in this application provide a variety of training and learning opportunities.
 They will be tasked with adapting a national cancer guidance for investigations to a largely rural state and problem-solving on how best to address small number issues.
 The fellow will have the opportunity to work with communities on cancer concerns and with workgroups to assess those concerns and investigate them if necessary.
-The fellow will also have learn how to integrate new fields in the birth registry process to capture transfers from planned home births and improve the current birth surveillance systems to evaluate important birth outcomes.
+The fellow will also learn how to integrate new fields in the birth registry process to capture transfers from planned home births and improve the current birth surveillance systems to evaluate important birth outcomes.
 They will work with partners to address refusals to provide critical cause of death information on death certificates and work on strategies to train, provide outreach, and clarify confusing statutes and regulations.
-We also hope to improve clinical data by integrating fact of death data from our vital records database current data modernization efforts.